 1. Strong opinions, too strongly held

 Too often I see people go into a draft locked into a certain strategy, roster construction, or desired stack.
 There is nothing wrong with having plans going into a draft, starting with those strong opinions, but they need to be weakly held.
 We should be drafting with a flexible mindset and willing to quickly pivot and adapt as necessary.
-I go into every draft hoping to use a hyperfragile roster construction, but after I start a draft with Travis Kelce and Patrick Mahomes, I know I quickly need to change my strategy.
-I shouldn’t be chasing my hyperfragile build with four straight meh RBs in the middle rounds when I should be prioritizing WRs.
+In 2025, my strong lean for majority of my drafts will be hero RB build, taking an RB in the first three rounds and then waiting until the mid-late rounds to grab another.
+But after I start a draft Saquon Barkley and see De’Von Achane still sitting there at the end of the 2nd, I know I quickly need to change my strategy.
+I shouldn’t be avoiding the falling value and a unique combination to start the draft simply because I’m expecting majority of my drafts to be hero RB.
 When taking a portfolio approach to Best Ball and accepting you’ll have a large number of entries, you will likely feel less pressure to hit on your pre-draft strategies every time.

 2. Reaching on stacks